Stage 4 - patterns and algebra – linear relationships

 - number on axis

-4. Teacher distributes worksheet on creating a table from a graph for the students to complete individually.
-The main purpose of this is to create two sets of numbers which have an inverse relationship.
+3. Students complete Making a table from a graph worksheet (PDF150.18KB) individually.
+The main purpose is to create two sets of numbers which have an inverse relationship.

-Extension: Discuss the relationship between the line's direction and the numbers, i.e. a direct relationship would be represented by a line with a positive slope and an indirect relationship would be represented by a line that slopes negatively.
+Extension: Discuss the relationship between the line's direction and the numbers, that is, direct relationship would be represented by a line with a positive slope and an indirect relationship would be represented by a line that slopes negatively.

-5. Teacher gives out an assignment for the students to complete individually.
+4. Students complete the Line graph assignment (PDF 66.88KB) individually.
 The assignment consists of four tasks requiring the students to:

 - collect their own data and present it in a table